anton-kravchenko/cypress-selectors/docs/docs/api-reference/selector-configuration.md

 1. This kind of _child-parent_ relationship doesn't have 'one-class' limitation and works across all classes with selectors.
 2. It is possible to use the `XPath` selector as a parent for the `CSS` selector and vise versa.
 3. `XPath` selectors that specify parents, should use relative location path (e.g. `./div` instead or `//div`).
-Otherwise, `parent` attribute for `XPath` selector that uses absolute location path is going to be ignored.
+Otherwise, the `parent` attribute for `XPath` selector that uses absolute location path is going to be ignored.

 :::